hashicorp/terraform/website/source/docs/configuration/providers.html.md

 }
 ```

-Only [variables](/docs/configuration/variables) and [remote state](/docs/state/remote.html) are supported, it is not possible to use the output from a resource, module or data source in the interpolation syntax for a provider.
+~> **NOTE:** Only [variables](/docs/configuration/variables) and [remote state](/docs/state/remote.html) are supported at this point, it is not currently possible to use the output from a resource, module or data source in the interpolation syntax for a provider.